pve/foobotapi/README.md

 figure out if they should read any further
 -->

-The second objective of this code is to demonstrate cloud native development.
-In this case we are working with 'serverless' functions, including continuous delivery, and this time we are focussing on the Google code ecosystem.
+The second objective of this code is to demonstrate **cloud native development**.
+In this case we are working with '_serverless_' functions, including continuous delivery, and this time we are focussing on the Google code ecosystem.
 More tutorial explanation is in [here](main.md), where I dissect the full approach theme by theme, topic by topic.

 Technologies and techniques used: